Difference between Gross Income vs Net Income

 |Position in the Income Statement||Gross income is always reported near the top of the income statement.||Net income is reported at the bottom of the income statement and is referred to as the bottom line.|

 Gross Income vs Net Income in Running of Business

 Both the gross income and net income are recorded in the financial statement-one at the top and the other at the bottom.
-The financial statement not only helps to understand a company’s position but also helps the investors and lenders to understand the exact viability of the company in the financial market, so both Gross Income and Net Income is very much important.
+The financial statement not only helps to understand a company’s position but also helps the investors and lenders to understand the exact viability of the company in the financial market, so both Gross Income and Net Income are very much important.

 For a smaller business, these two figures help to understand the financial picture in the long run as well as identify areas and ways to control expenses so that the business can thrive and grow.
 These figures also help to know the areas of business which are lucrative so that improvements can be made.

 This is a guide to Gross Income vs Net Income.
 Here we also discuss the Gross Income vs Net Income key differences with infographics, and a comparison table.
 You may also have a look at the following articles to learn more –